 Nails and threaded fasteners gradually work loose over time, leaving irreparable damage.
 Solid wood construction — mortise & tenon joints, dovetails — is stronger, aesthetically more pleasing, and can last multiple lifetimes.

 All of my furniture uses solid wood construction throughout.
-I work with a variety of local New Mexico wood, the full range of domestic United States species, and foreign exotics, all sustainably grown and harvested.
+I work with a range of domestic United States and foreign hardwood species, all sustainably grown and harvested.

 Furniture that looks better, lasts longer, and created from a renewable resource?
 That’s real sustainability.